gelotuason/gelotuason/README.md

 # 👋 hi there, I'm **Gelo**

-I'm a front-end developer who loves building stuffs.
-I'm seeking new opportunities where I can contribute and leverage my skills within a collaborative environment.
+I'm a front-end developer, an enthusiast and optimist.
+I build stuffs out of curiosity.
+I'm actively seeking new opportunities where I can contribute and leverage my skills within a collaborative environment.

 ## projects